quendera/hidden_state_task/README.md

 Objective: destroy the enemy spaceship.

 A word of warning: the enemy spaceship is in a quantum superposition state of red and blue.
-Its attacks reflect its quantic nature: red and blue bullets are emitted with corresponding probability.
-Only bullet of a polarity different from yours can hurt your ship.
+If in the blue state, it will emit primarily blue bullets and vice versa.
 When attacked, the enemy waveform collapses and the spaceship assumes a full red or blue state.
 If your attack is of the same polarity as the enemy, the corresponding damage is inflicted.
 Otherwise, the enemy can use the energy of the attack to gain back health points.
 After the attack, the enemy returns to an unknown superposition state.

 In case of incorrect attack, the enemy will use your energy against you, unleashing a powerful laser.
 There is no escape: you can only protect yourself by warping space-time around you with your shield.
-Unnecessary usage of the shield will cost you a time-out.
+In case of successful attack, inflict extra damage with your own laser combo attack.

-Enemy laser and bullets damage your ship.
+Enemy bullets damage your ship.
 Avoid them as much as possible.
 A certain amount of hits will result in your doom.

 ## Controls

 `←`, `↑`, `↓`, `→` : move.

-`W` : shoot (the longer you press, the more damaging/energetic the shot)
+`X` : shoot (the longer you press, the more damaging/energetic the shot)

-`Q` : shield (only available after shooting)
+`Z` : shield (only available after shooting)

-`E` : combo button (for extra damage, only after successful shooting)
+`C` : combo button (for extra damage, only after successful shooting)

 `Space` : change polarity (blue/red).